laravel-notification-channels/channels/README.md

     ```php
         public function toZonerSmsGateway($notifiable)
         {
-            return ZonerSmsGatewayMessage::create('One of your invoices has been paid!')
+            return new ZonerSmsGatewayMessage('One of your invoices has been paid!')
                 ->receiver('3580123456789');
         }
     ```